1.1.1 School Team Players

 Intentionally reporting incorrect match results will result in removal from HSEL Tournaments.

 Any attempt to mislead or deceive other participants or members of High School Esports League administration will be penalized.

-Any attempt to manipulate a match or outcome through threats or intimidation of other participants or members of High School Esports League administration will result in the immediate removal from HSEL Tournaments.
+Any attempt to manipulate a match or outcome through threats or intimidation of other participants or members of High School Esports League administration will result in removal from HSEL Tournaments.

 The following regions are permitted to participate in all High School Esports League online events.

 All states and provinces of the United States of America are permitted to participate in High School Esports League online events.

 All provinces of Canada are permitted to participate in High School Esports League online events.

 PROPERTY, DUE IN WHOLE OR IN PART, DIRECTLY OR INDIRECTLY, TO PARTICIPATING IN THE TOURNAMENT, ATTENDING OR PARTICIPATING IN ANY PROGRAM-RELATED EVENT OR ACTIVITY AND/OR THE USE OR MISUSE OF ANY PRIZE.